Iamatto01/OSProject/README.md

 ***Questions:***

 1. What is the permission of folder /usr/local/apache/htdocs and what user and group owns the folder? . ***(2 mark)*** __Fill answer here__.

+docker exec -it zealous_hamilton ls -ld /usr/local/apache2/htdocs

+Permission: drwxrwxrwx+
+d indicates it is a directory. rwxrwxrwx means the directory has full permissions for the owner, group, and others (read, write, execute).
+The + indicates extended ACLs (Access Control Lists) are set on the directory.
+User and Group Ownership:
+User ID: 1000
+Group ID: 1000

 2. What port is the apache web server running. ***(1 mark)*** __Fill answer here__.

+The Apache web server is running on port 80 inside the container. //8080 for host machine

 3. What port is open for http protocol on the host machine? ***(1 mark)*** __Fill answer here__.

+ The open port for HTTP on the host machine is port 8080, which maps to port 80 in the container due to the -p 8080:80 flag used during the docker run command.

 ## Create SUB Networks